justagist/panda_robot/README.md

 ## Usage

-**Note: The franka_ros_interface 'driver' should be running in the 'master' environment in one terminal (See [Franka ROS Interface instructions](https://github.com/justagist/franka_ros_interface#usage) for details).
-Then, any code which uses PandaRobot or Franka ROS Interface should be run in 'master' or 'remote' environment (as appropriate).**
+**Note: If using with a real physical Franka Emika Panda robot, the franka_ros_interface 'driver' should be running in the 'master' environment in one terminal (See [Franka ROS Interface instructions](https://github.com/justagist/franka_ros_interface#usage) for details).
+Then, any code which uses PandaRobot or Franka ROS Interface should be run in 'master' or 'remote' environment (as appropriate).
+When using with [Panda Simulator](https://github.com/justagist/panda_simulator), this package can be used directly without the need for any specific environment as long as they are in the same ROS workspace.**

 Example: Testing interface in terminal